-NZALA and SAFE file court proceedings against the Government for their failure to ban rodeo.
+NZALA and SAFE file court proceedings against the Government for their failure to ban rodeo in NZ.
 Successive governments have all failed to take meaningful action to protect animals abused in rodeos.
 That is why NZALA and SAFE are taking the ultimate step to defend the rights of animals in the High Court.

 Animal handler Derek Robinson, who abused animals at Mid Northern Rodeo in 2017, is fined $2000 following NZALA's successful private prosecution.
 This was the first case of its kind, after MPI declined to prosecute and let Robinson off with a warning.
 Lawyers involved in the case noted that Robinson was also involved in the abuse of a steer in 2016.

 The Labour Party backflips on previous promises to ban flank straps, electric prodders and calf roping.
 Agriculture Minister Damien O’Connor says banning these things is ‘off the table for now’ because NAWAC has assessed welfare at rodeos as a whole and does not think this is necessary.